gagan-ahlawat-0/gitmesh/ui/README.md

-# Beetle Frontend
+# GitMesh Frontend

-Frontend for Beetle - a Git-based collaboration platform with AI-powered processing.
+Frontend for GitMesh - a Git-based collaboration platform with AI-powered processing.

 ## Setup